Facebook’s new ‘Supreme Court’ knocks content rules as vague and incomplete in first rulings

 “I suspect [such a careful review] has not happened before with any of the companies,” Krishnaswamy said.
 “I suspect this is a wide problem with social media across the Internet.”

 The board issued nine policy recommendations in addition to the rulings.
-Facebook has seven days to restore the removed content in the cases where its decisions were overruled.
+Facebook has seven days to restore the removed content, but the company said Thursday morning it already had acted to restore the content in all four cases in which its actions were overruled.
+It also will look to see if similar content from other users should be restored and will consider the policy recommendations from the board.

+“We believe that the board included some important suggestions that we will take to heart,” said Monika Bickert, vice president of content policy in a Facebook blog post.
+“Their recommendations will have a lasting impact on how we structure our policies.”

 The six cases were selected from 150,000 submissions from across four continents of different instances where users believed content was unfairly removed.